sys4-fr/playereffects/README.md

 A table of all `effect`s which belong to the player.
 If the player does not exist, this function returns an empty table.

 ## Examples
 This mod comes with extensive examples.
-The examples are currently enabled by default and will be disabled from the first stable release.
+The examples are disabled by default.
+Edit `settings.lua` to enable the examples.
 See `examples.lua` to find out how they are programmed.
 The examples are only for demonstration purposes.
 They are not intended to be used in an actual game.

 ### Chat commands
 The examples are mainly accessible with chat commands.
 Since this is just an example, everyone can use these examples.